 The Roku Ultra is a small, sleek set-top streaming device supporting 4K and HDR video.
-It connects to your TV either wirelessly or hard-wired via an Ethernet internet cable.
+It connects to the internet wirelessly or hard-wired via an Ethernet cable.

 Additionally, the Ultra features a MicroSD card slot for extra storage, a USB port for connecting other devices, a “lost remote” tone generator, and even a headphone jack on the remote for private listening (JBL earbuds included).